survivejs/webpack-book/manuscript/styling/04_eliminating_unused_css.md

 Using PurifyCSS can lead to a significant decrease in file size.
 It is particularly useful for static sites that rely on a heavy CSS framework.
 The more dynamic a site or an application becomes, the harder it becomes to analyze reliably.

+To recap:

+* Eliminating unused CSS is possible using PurifyCSS.
+It performs static analysis against the source.
+* The functionality can be enabled through *purifycss-webpack* and the plugin should be applied *after* `ExtractTextPlugin`.
+* At best, PurifyCSS can eliminate most, if not all, unused CSS rules.
+* Critical path rendering is another CSS technique that puts emphasis on rendering the above-the-fold CSS first.
+The idea is to render something as fast as possible instead of waiting for all CSS to load.

 The styling portion of our demo is in good shape.
-We can make it better by including CSS linting to the project.
+We can make it easier to develop by including CSS linting to the project.
 We'll do that next.